Uncovering the Depths of the INTJ Stare

 The INTJ stare is often characterized by its intensity.
 It may seem like an endless gaze, as if the INTJ is looking right into your soul.
 They may appear to be analyzing you without saying a word in an effort to understand your motives and intentions.
 And quite simply, that’s because they are.
 This level of deep analysis is a common trait among INTJs, who constantly evaluate situations and people to formulate an opinion or develop a strategy.
 The INTJ stare is often accompanied by a quiet confidence, which can make it a little unnerving sometimes.
 It can make people feel like they are being judged.

 In this post, we’ll explore the origins of the INTJ stare and the reasons behind it.
-Whether you’re an INTJ who is trying to understand your own behavior or someone who is trying to better understand the INTJ in their life, learning more about the INTJ stare can help you gain insight into the inner world of this personality type.
+Whether you’re an INTJ who is trying to understand your own behavior or someone who is trying to better understand an INTJ in your life, learning more about the INTJ stare can help you gain insight into the inner world of this personality type.

 Gathering information during the INTJ stare

 One of the reasons why INTJs have a tendency to stare is that it helps them to gather information.
-INTJs are a unique combination of analytical, intuitive, and introspective thinkers, all of which require keen observation.
+INTJs are a unique combination of analytical, intuitive, and introspective thinkers which requires keen observation.
 They are continuously taking in and analyzing data from the environment to help them come to conclusions and decide how to move forward.
 INTJs carefully consider the risk-reward profile of every situation, and to do this, they need the relevant information.

 INTJs primarily take in information through their secondary cognitive function called extroverted thinking.
 This function helps them to make objective decisions based on the data they’ve collected and analyzed.
 As INTJs observe their surroundings, they can be seen holding a deep focus as they consider all of the facts before them.
 They tend to be logical, detached, and analytical in their approach, seeking to understand patterns and solve problems.